qmacro/cloud-platform-workflow-virtual-pilot/exercises/05/readme.md

 ### 1. Create a new Workflow project in the SAP Web IDE Full-Stack

-:point_right: Open up the SAP Web IDE Full-Stack (you may have it already open from the previous exercise) and create a new project with menu path "File -> New -> Project from Template".
+:point_right: Open up the SAP Web IDE Full-Stack (you may have it already open from a previous exercise) and create a new project with menu path "File -> New -> Project from Template".
 In the steps that follow, make these selections:

 **Template Selection**